The publishing process includes:

 If you published an effect with location targeting before 29 October 2020 the location you set will still work to limit discovery of the effect.
 If you update your effect after 29 October location targeting will no longer be supported for this effect.

-Once your effect is accepted it will be available through all the chosen platforms.
+Once your effect is accepted, you'll be notified on Facebook and in Spark AR Hub.
+It will then be available through all the chosen platforms.